James Cropper (abolitionist): Lord Thomas Denman (1779-1854). Father-in-law of Edward Cropper.

 Lord Thomas Denman (1779-1854) was an abolitionist politician, and Queen Victoria's first Lord Chief Justice between 1837 and 1850.
 He corresponded with and met Calvin and Harriet Beecher Stowe as early as 1836.
 Denman's daughter Margaret (1815–99) was married to Edward Cropper of Dingle Vale.
-In the House of Lords, Denman had proposed a motion in favour of black emancipation as early as March 1826 and supported an inquiry into slavery in the West Indies (May 1826).
+In the House of Lords Denman had proposed a motion in favour of black emancipation as early as March 1826 and supported an inquiry into slavery in the West Indies (May 1826).
 Denman's pamphlet Uncle Tom's Cabin, Bleak House, Slavery and the Slave Trade was instrumental in making Harriet Beecher Stowes antislavery novel Uncle Tom's Cabin the best-selling book of the 19th century and the book that Abraham Lincoln is said to have started the American Civil War.

 After his praise for Uncle Tom's Cabin Lord Denman hoped the novel would...Urge abolition as a paramount duty to God; and even in selfish, insolent, cruel, mean, and uncivilised slave states, the cry will prevail, and emancipation will be achieved.
 Harriet Beecher Stowe would pay her own tribute to Denman ...

-When the publication of Uncle Tom's Cabin turned the attention of the British public to the existing horrors of slavery in America, some palliations of the system appeared in English papers.
-Lord Denman, though then in delicate health and advanced years, wrote a series of letters upon the subject—an exertion which entirely prostrated his before feeble health. ...One of the addresses made at table, a very feeling allusion was made to Lord Denman's labors, and also to those of the honored father of the two Messrs.
-Cropper.

 Harriet Beecher Stowe would also comment on the strong family ties that Lord Denman had with Dingle Bank.

-After rambling a while, we came to a beautiful summer house, placed in a retired spot, so as to command a view of the Mersey River.
-I think they told me that it was Lord Denman's favorite seat.
-There we sat down, and in common with the young gentlemen and ladies of the family, had quite a pleasant talk together.

-Harriet Beecher Stowe Sunny Memories of Foreign Lands.
-Volume 1(1854) p 14 and 17.